CorndelWithSoftwire/DevOps-Course-Workshop-Module-06-Learners/during_the_workshop.md

 ### Step 2 - Create user personas for your application
 User personas are based on research data about the real-world users of your application, but there is often reason to theorise about portions of your user-base whose needs are not represented by your research.
 This latter form of consideration makes up speculative design.
 Use the user research report for your application, and any speculative design from your team to inform the creation of user personas for your service.

 You are aiming to capture all of the characteristics shown by your user-base.
-To do this, you would ideally create 3-5 user personas, but depending on how detailed your persona creation approach is, feel free to move on after creating just a single persona in order to start the beginning of Step 3 before lunch (you are aiming to just about start Step 3 before lunch).
+To do this consider creating about 3-5 user personas, but it depends on how detailed your persona creation approach is, how diverse the userbase is, and how much overlap there is between personas.

 Your user personas should have:
 * A name/group (e.g. back-office staff)